Level/leveldown/README.md

 The only property currently available on the `options` object is `'sync'` *(boolean, default: `false`)*.
 See <a href="#leveldown_put">leveldown#put()</a> for details about this option.

-The `callback` function will be called with no arguments if the operation is successful or with a single `error` argument if the operation failed for any reason.
+If supplied, the `callback` function will be called with no arguments if the operation is successful or with a single `error` argument if the operation failed for any reason.

-All 3 arguments are required.

 --------------------------------------------------------
 <a name="leveldown_batch"></a>
-### leveldown#batch(operations, options, callback)
+### leveldown#batch(operations[, options][, callback])
 <code>batch()</code> is an instance method on an existing database object.
 Used for very fast bulk-write operations (both *put* and *delete*).
 The `operations` argument should contain a list of operations to be executed sequentially.
 Each operation is contained in an object having the following properties: `type`, `key`, `value`, where the *type* is either `'put'` or `'del'`.
 In the case of `'del'` the `'value'` property is ignored.
 See [LevelUP](https://github.com/rvagg/node-levelup#batch) for full documentation on how this works in practice.

 #### `options`

 The only property currently available on the `options` object is `'sync'` *(boolean, default: `false`)*.
 See <a href="#leveldown_put">leveldown#put()</a> for details about this option.

-The `callback` function will be called with no arguments if the operation is successful or with a single `error` argument if the operation failed for any reason.
+If supplied, the `callback` function will be called with no arguments if the operation is successful or with a single `error` argument if the operation failed for any reason.

-All 3 arguments are required.

-Callback
 --------------------------------------------------------
 <a name="leveldown_approximateSize"></a>
-### leveldown#approximateSize(start, end, callback)
+### leveldown#approximateSize(start, end[, callback])
 <code>approximateSize()</code> is an instance method on an existing database object.
 Used to get the approximate number of bytes of file system space used by the range `[start..end)`.
 The result may not include recently written data.

 The `start` and `end` parameters may be either `String` or Node.js `Buffer` objects representing keys in the LevelDB store.